Dr. Jennie Ward-Robinson

 Associate Vice President, Operations

 Shelia Buchanan, Associate Vice President, Operations, has nearly 15 years of experience working in nonprofit environments, specifically within the health field.
 Shelia relocated to Atlanta, GA to join PAHO Foundation in November with significant experience in delivering national and international conferences and operational management.
 As the Director of Meetings at the Academy of General Dentistry, in one year, she increased exhibit sales by 30% and revenue by 15% and negotiated a multi-year contract with real dollar savings of over $1.5 million.
-She has designed physician CME offerings, led an organization out of academic probation, organized international conferences with attendance of over 5,000 and launched the Alzheimer’s Association international membership section, International Society to Advance Alzheimer’s Research and Treatment (ISTAART) for which she consistently met retention and recruitment goals, increasing new membership by 50% annually and maintaining an 80% retention rate.
-Shelia completed the majority of her undergraduate studies at the University of Minnesota, Twin Cities and received her Bachelor’s degree in Business Management from Rasmussen College, Rockford, IL.
+She has designed physician CME offerings, led an organization out of academic probation, organized international conferences with attendance of over 5,000, and launched the Alzheimer’s Association international membership section, International Society to Advance Alzheimer’s Research and Treatment (ISTAART) for which she consistently met retention and recruitment goals, increasing new membership by 50% annually and maintaining an 80% retention rate.
+Shelia completed much of her undergraduate studies at the University of Minnesota, Twin Cities and received her Bachelor’s degree in Business Management from Rasmussen College, Rockford, IL.
 Shelia has always maintained an active participation in community services, from participating on the Board of Directors for a community health care organization to coaching a girls’ Little League softball team to her current efforts to launch an empowerment program for girls in under-resourced communities.
 More than her desire to bring about positive changes in her community, she enjoys spending time with her husband and children.

-Senior Associate Manager, Science, Programs and Technology
+Senior Associate Manager, Science, Programs, and Technology

-Katherine Cantrell, Senior Associate Manager, Programs, joined PAHO Foundation with six years of previous public health experience.
+Katherine Cantrell, Senior Associate Manager, Science, Programs, and Technology, joined PAHO Foundation with six years of previous public health experience.
 Before moving to Atlanta to join the Foundation, Katherine worked in Austin, TX in the field of HIV/STI prevention and linkage to care, specifically focusing on underserved and at-risk populations.
-She used her skills in technical project management, development and evaluation to supervise Austin’s HIV prevention program.
+She used her skills in technical project management, development, and evaluation to supervise Austin’s HIV prevention program.
 In addition to program supervision, Katherine has experience leading collaborations with stakeholders and strengthening relationships with community-based organizations.
-She has also attended several local and national conferences on HIV/AIDS to support her career in Public Health.
+She has also attended several local and national conferences on HIV/AIDS to support her career in public health.
 Katherine received her Bachelor’s degree in Health with an emphasis in Science from Texas A&M University in College Station, TX.
 She believes in a whole-health approach and working collectively across sectors to benefit communities in need.
 In her free time, Katherine enjoys spending time with her family and friends as well as exploring Atlanta’s food and drink scene.

 Hortencia Jackson, Manager, Finance, joins PAHO Foundation with over 9 years of experience in finance and payroll.
 She grew up in the Cayman Islands where she provided support to nonprofits.
 Prior to joining the Foundation, Hortencia worked in supervisory roles at various organizations, including Butterfield Bank and Westin, to manage their financial and payroll functions.
 She has extensive experience working to streamline finance- and HR-related processes at both the local, national, and international levels.
 She received her Bachelor’s degree in Finance and Marketing from American Intercontinental University in Atlanta, GA.
 Hortencia is thrilled to work at PAHO Foundation, where she can share her passion for helping communities in the Americas to improve their country and family life.